ctdarwell/riceExplorer/README.md

 To run the workflow you should type: `./riceExplorer.bash` in a Linux terminal.
 Or, preferably you should run it through your system job loader (e.g., slurm) - the full rice analysis will take 2-3 days on a HPC.
 NB line 5 in the bash script (*riceExplorer.bash*) will need altering to account for the versions of BCFtools you are using.

 **Auxiliary analyses**
 After running `riceExplorer.bash`, you may then run `riceExplorer_aux.bash`.
-It also uses `riceExplorer_VARS` so there is no need to reconfigure any data files.
+It also uses `riceExplorer_vars` so there is no need to reconfigure any data files.
 It will perform numerous diversity analyses (see paper) NB you **must** include a file called **pops.csv** with header columns: **samps** and **population**.
 The **population** column should consider variable #23 `LDtypes`.
 For example, in our data we have indica samples from two panels.
 They are coded as "IND_IRRI" or "IND_RGD" - we can use `LDtypes=IND` to search for both (Please ensure the term does not feature in any sample names)